mnogu/chitose/docs/source/index.rst

 `Chitose <https://github.com/mnogu/chitose>`_ is a Python client library for `the AT Protocol <https://atproto.com/>`_ (`Bluesky <https://blueskyweb.xyz/>`_).

 If you are looking for the documentation of a method, refer to the documentation of the related internal class.
 For example, if you are looking for the documentation of `com.atproto.repo.createRecord <https://github.com/bluesky-social/atproto/blob/main/lexicons/com/atproto/repo/createRecord.json>`_, refer to the documentation of `create_record()` in the internal class :doc:`com.atproto.Repo_ <chitose.com.atproto.repo>`.
-As you can see, `repo` is capitalized and appended with "`_`", and snake case (`create_record`) is used instead of camel case (`createRecord`) in the method name.
+As you can see, `repo` is capitalized and appended with "`_`".
 This internal class naming convention and the parameters of `__init__()` methods may change from version to version without notice.
 You should call functions via the :doc:`chitose.BskyAgent <chitose>` class, such as `agent.com.atproto.repo.create_record()`, instead of directly creating instances of internal classes:

 .. code-block:: python

    agent.com.atproto.repo.create_record(
        repo=alice.did, collection='app.bsky.feed.post', record=record)

+Note that Snake case (`create_record`) is used instead of camel case (`createRecord`) in the method name.

 As the AT Protocol grows, new arguments may be added to functions.
 You should use keyword arguments instead of positional arguments: